nathancashion/Quarto_blog/posts/journal-of-actually-well-written-science.md

 I stumbled across [the blog](https://etiennefd.com/dgm/the-journal-of-actually-well-written-science/) of [EtienneFD](https://etiennefd.com)[^1] and noticed how well the ideas align with my own thoughts had about journals and publishing.

-What first caught my eye, beyond the minimalistic theme, was the title of his most recent post–*‌[Platypus Paper, Rewritten](https://etiennefd.com/dgm/platypus-paper-rewritten/)*[^2] It's a proof of concept of his idea of "a science journal that focusses on readability."
+What first caught my eye, beyond the minimalistic theme, was the title of his most recent post–*‌[Platypus Paper, Rewritten](https://etiennefd.com/dgm/platypus-paper-rewritten/)*.[^2] It's a proof of concept of his idea of "a science journal that focusses on readability."

 > Science papers are boring.
 They’re boring even when they should be interesting.
 They’re awful at communicating their contents.
 They’re a chore to read.
 They’re work.

-The poor readability of scientific articles is something that has bothered me for a while.
+This poor readability of scientific articles has also bothered me for a while.
 Initially, I assumed I just wasn't smart enough to understand the complicated structure and jargon.
-But after learning about research, earning 3 advanced degrees, and reading hundreds, if not thousands, of peer-reviewed articles, I'm more confident in saying the standard practice in scientific publishing could use a rethink.
-Whether it's [poor typography](https://x.com/nathancashion/status/1752848499006427439) choices, or lack of a [coherent narrative](https://youtu.be/ZXJIgvfTPaM?si=PrF8JvcluJgScCjI&t=2451), authors and editors seem to intentionally make their academic work [harder to read](https://www.youtube.com/shorts/Vo_-qbrke7U).
+But after learning about research, earning 3 advanced degrees, and reading hundreds, if not thousands, of peer-reviewed articles, I'm more confident in saying the standard practice in scientific publishing needs to be rethought.
+Whether it's [poor typography](https://x.com/nathancashion/status/1752848499006427439) choices, or the lack of a [coherent narrative](https://youtu.be/ZXJIgvfTPaM?si=PrF8JvcluJgScCjI&t=2451), authors and editors seem to intentionally make their academic work [harder to read](https://www.youtube.com/shorts/Vo_-qbrke7U).

-Étienne began writing a series of scientific style guidelines outlining various ways papers could be made more readable.
-This led to starting JAWWS, a new journal of actually readable papers.[^3]
+Étienne began writing a series of [scientific style guidelines](https://etiennefd.com/dgm/proposal-for-a-new-scientific-writing-guide/) outlining various ways papers could be made more readable.
+This led to starting JAWWS, a new prototype journal of actually readable papers.[^3]

 His article on [abbreviations](https://etiennefd.com/dgm/science-style-guide-abbreviations/) in scientific articles was particularly enjoyable as it confirmed a personal bias of mine against TLAs.[^4]